Course Catalog - Use Case - How to Build a University Catalog

 You can view the courses and information about registered students on a special dashboard if you installed CM Course Catalog Dashboard add-on.
 Navigate to Admin Dashboard â†’ CM Course Catalog Pro â†’ Dashboard.

-Let's see how the course looks in the Frontend.
+Let's see how the course looks in the Front-end.

 Use Case Front-End

-Find other WordPress products at the CreativeMinds WordPress Store
+Other WordPress products can be found at CreativeMinds WordPress Store

 Let us know how we can Improve this Product Documentation Page